National-Digital-Twin/integration-architecture-documentation/DeveloperDocumentation/Deployment/deployment-local.md

 # Running an IA node locally
 **Repository:** integration-architecture-documentation

-**Description:** This file contains documentation on how to build, deploy and test an Integration Architecture node locally.
+**Description:** This file provides documentation on how to build, deploy and test an Integration Architecture node locally.

 <!-- SPDX-License-Identifier: OGL-UK-3.0 -->